Engin1980/VPilotNotifications/README.md

 Also, you should see:
 * VPilot plugin log file at `...\VPilot\Plugins\_VPilotNetCoreBridge.log`
-* VPilot Alert log file at `...\VPilot\Plugins\VPilotNetAlert\_VPilotAlert.log`
+* VPilot Alert log file at `...\VPilot\Plugins\VPilotNotifications\_VPilotNotifications.log`

 If anything goes wrong, check the content of those two files.

 # 🛠 Setting up (optional)
 The connection information and flight plan are automatically read from the VPilot connection and online VATSIM data.
 However, you can adjust the sounds, processed events and update intervals.
-All the settings are available in the configuration file at `...\VPilot\Plugins\VPilotNetAlert\settings.json`.
+All the settings are available in the configuration file at `...\VPilot\Plugins\VPilotNotifications\settings.json`.

 # 🛪 Usage
 Once added to the `Plugins` folder, there is no additional set-up.
 Just start VPilot and connect to the network.
 However, you can adjust settings - see the previous section.